 - The U.S. Census Bureau (Table A-3) reported in 2016 people without a high school diploma made on average $10,000 less per year than graduates.

-Kids drop out of school for a variety of personal reasons.
+There are many reasons why people drop out of high school.
 These factors include information researchers have gathered over decades and why kids say they dropped out.
 Generally, kids from low-income families are met with higher stress levels, lower quality accommodations, and a perceived absence of resources which is why this segment of the population is most at risk for dropping out.

 - Disabilities - Teens with physical or learning disabilities may not receive the help they need to give them confidence in their own abilities.

 - English as a second language - Kids who have trouble understanding teachers or whose teachers have trouble communicating with them may feel less confident in their ability to complete school.

 - Academic underachievement - Teens who aren't performing well academically may be unmotivated to work harder or may develop low self-esteem.